Soorajm100/CS-ASSIGNMENT/README.md

 ## Part 3   Creation of proc files

 * Here we create the proc files by just editing the source code given from the textbook

+* The /proc file system is a “pseudo” file system that exists only in kernel mem- ory and is used primarily for querying various kernel and per-process statistics.

+* Here I used **simple_init and simple_exit** as the entry and exit point of the module.

+* Here in  the first file we define the proc name to be jiffies.
+Name the file as suitable i named it as new
+* The second file proc name we define as seconds.
+Since we call it by cat command.Name the file as suitable i named it as new_seconds
+* Slight changes has to be made static struct function as i faced error i changed the data type to static const struct proc_ops and defined the variable p_read for proc_ops took reference from **stackoverflow**

+## Execution of proc files

+* In this we have to to print the values of jiffies.
+* with sprintf function we will be able to print the values of buffer which was stored in rv variable.
+* The program prints the values of jiffies and time respectively.

+###  The Proceedure to execute the program:

+* Type the command

+      make
+  to compile the file change the make file accordingly by changing the code so that it could compile the right file.

+ * Load the file.
+In my case the filename is new.ko so

+        sudo insmod new.ko

+ * Make sure to check whether the file has been loaded to kernel or not

+               lsmod | grep new

+ * After that we type the command as

+               cat /proc/jiffies
+ * It prints the jiffies

+ * Similar proceedure can be done for new_seconds.c file in order to print the seconds.